dreerr/raw-data-now-presentation/slides-day-1.md

 - I want to learn more about…
 - Generally I am really good at…

+**Additionally**, please complete your information in the [shared folder](https://base.uni-ak.ac.at/cloud/index.php/f/21006623).

 ---

-# Activity: Data Experiment
+# Data Experiment

-**Mini-mission:**
+### Mission

-- In small groups, collect **5 minutes** of live data from the room.
+- Team up with your neighbor and collect **5 minutes** of live data from the room.
 - Examples:
   - How many items are blue?
-  - How many times does someone smile in 5 minutes?
+  - How many times does someone clear one's throat in 5 minutes?
   - Average number of tabs open on laptops

 Then quickly sketch how you would visualize it!